coderefinery/mma/_episodes/02-overview.md

 2 directories, 8 files
 ```

-Firste we will look at the `taylor.pyx`.
+First we will look at the `taylor.pyx`.
 The expressions in this file are very
 python-like:

 ```python